samuelperezh/samuelperezh/README.md

-### Hi there! 👋 I'm Samuel, a Data Science and Systems Engineering student.
+### Hi there! 👋 I'm Samuel, a Data Science and Computer Science student.
 - 📊 I'm passionate about transforming data into valuable information using various methodologies and data science tools.
 - 🤔 I consider myself a curious, focused person who enjoys challenges.
 - 📈 I take pleasure in solving problems and creating value through data analysis using Machine Learning techniques.